Spa: Bathing in the 18th century

 Similar activities occurred in health resorts throughout Europe.
 The spas became stages on which Europeans paraded with great pageantry.
 These resorts became infamous as places full of gossip and scandals.
 The various social and economic classes selected specific seasons during the year's course, staying from one to several months, to vacation at each resort.
 One season aristocrats occupied the resorts; at other times, prosperous farmers or retired military men took the baths.
 The wealthy and the criminals that preyed on them moved from one spa to the next as the fashionable season for that resort changed.

 During the 18th century, a revival in the medical uses of spring water was promoted by Enlightened physicians across Europe.
 This revival changed the way of taking a spa treatment.
 For example, in Karlsbad the accepted method of drinking the mineral water required sending large barrels to individual boardinghouses where the patients drank physician-prescribed dosages in the solitude of their rooms.
-Dr. David Beecher in 1777 recommended that the patients come to the fountainhead for the water and that each patient should first do some prescribed exercises.
+David Beecher in 1777 recommended that the patients come to the fountainhead for the water and that each patient should first do some prescribed exercises.
 This innovation increased the medicinal benefits obtained and gradually physical activity became part of the European bathing regimen.
-In 1797, in England, Dr. James Currie published The Effects of Water, Cold and Warm, as a Remedy in Fever and other Diseases.
-As shown by M D Eddy, this book, along with numerous local pamphlets on composition of spa water, stimulated additional interest in water cures and advocated the external and internal use of water as part of the curing process.
+In 1797, in England, James Currie published The Effects of Water, Cold and Warm, as a Remedy in Fever and other Diseases.This book, along with numerous local pamphlets on composition of spa water, stimulated additional interest in water cures and advocated the external and internal use of water as part of the curing process.